When to Use Self-EMDR: A Comprehensive Guide

 • Cultivating positive emotions: Amplifying feelings of calm, joy, or gratitude

-If you’ve successfully completed a course of EMDR therapy with a professional, Self-EMDR may help maintain progress:
+If you’ve successfully completed a course of therapist-led EMDR with a professional, Self-EMDR exercises may help maintain progress:

-• Reinforcing treatment gains: Periodically strengthening the positive cognitions and emotional regulation skills developed in therapy
+• Reinforcing gains: Periodically strengthening the positive cognitions and emotional regulation skills developed with a professional

 • Managing minor triggers: Addressing small activations of previously processed material

-• Continuing personal growth: Building upon the foundation established in professional treatment
+• Continuing personal growth: Building upon the foundation established in professional sessions

 Some research suggests bilateral stimulation may help with certain physical manifestations of stress:

-• Tension headaches: Reducing the intensity of stress-related head pain
+• Tension headaches: Reducing the intensity of stress-related head discomfort

-• Muscle tension: Decreasing physical tightness associated with anxiety
+• Muscle tension: Decreasing physical tightness associated with stress

 • Sleep difficulties: As part of a relaxation routine before bed (though not for chronic insomnia)

-• Complex trauma: Childhood abuse, neglect, or other developmental trauma
+• Complex trauma: Childhood abuse, neglect, or other developmental experiences that require professional guidance

-• Acute trauma: Recent traumatic events such as assaults, accidents, or losses
+• Acute crises: Recent traumatic events such as assaults, accidents, or significant losses

-• PTSD: Diagnosed post-traumatic stress disorder requires professional treatment
+• PTSD: Diagnosed post-traumatic stress disorder requires therapist-led EMDR with a trained professional

 • Suicidal thoughts or impulses: Seek immediate professional help